malus-brandywine/sel4bench-task-04.04.2022/Developments.April.2022.md

 </br>

 I added a parameter "number of tail samples to skip" and measured latencies.
 For MCS kernel we see decent values;
-for non-MCS kernel the latencies didn't change, because "head pattern" was not solved.
+for non-MCS kernel the latencies didn't change, because "head pattern" was not resolved.

-The raw results published in `data-armv8-...` in files containing `untailed` in their names.
+The raw results published in `data-armv8-...` folders, in files containing `untailed` in their names.

-##### 3.4 Comparisons in Tables
+##### 3.4 Comparisons Tables

 </br>